MystenLabs/sui/doc/src/learn/index.md

 Find the latest updates to these contents in this section:

+* Find a list of [single-writer apps](../learn/single-writer-apps.md) that would benefit from Sui's advantages in handling [simple transactions](../learn/how-sui-works.md#simple-transactions).
 * Install the [Sui Wallet Browser Extension](../explore/wallet-browser.md) to create NFTs, transfer coins, and carry out common transactions in a Chrome tab.
 * [Sui Move is feature complete](https://sui.io/resources-move/why-we-created-sui-move/) and ready for you to write safe and efficient smart contracts.
 See https://examples.sui.io/ to learn Sui Move by example.
 * Sui [version 0.6.0](https://github.com/MystenLabs/sui/releases/tag/devnet-0.6.0-rc) released to DevNet.
 See [RELEASES](https://github.com/MystenLabs/sui/blob/main/RELEASES.md) for details on other releases.